vEnhance/web.evanchen.cc/input/mentors.md

   math lessons for students, along with fun community-building events like games and movies.
   All teachers are female/nonbinary and MOPpers/MPfG winners.
   We are a nonprofit and our program costs only \$90 for 3 months.
+- Evan is an advisor/board member for Athemath (but not an instructor).

 ## {{ hl("mast", "MAST") }}